 The Public Interest Law Centre is an independent body and operates on a not-for-profit basis.

-Above all, we exist to improve the daily lives of the people we represent, and to use law, as part of a wider strategy to assist social change.
+Above all, we exist to improve the daily lives of the people we represent, and to use law, as part of a wider campaigning strategy to bring about real change.